hamzaaslam-cs/laravel-microservice/README.md

 # laravel-microservice

-It provider JWT authentication for APIs and session base authentication for portal
+It provides JWT authentication for APIs and session base authentication for portal

 ## Authors